jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 # Administer a project in Bluemix DevOps Services

-Last modified: 10 February 2015
+Last modified: 26 February 2015

 To administer IBM&reg; Bluemix&trade; DevOps Services (DevOps Services) projects, you must be a project admin or a project owner.
 A project can have multiple admins, but it can only have one owner.

+##Project owner privileges
+A project owner can do everything that a project admin and member can do and more.
+Only project owners can do these tasks:
+* Rename the project
+* Transfer ownership of the project
+* Delete the project

 ##Project admin privileges

-Each project admin can perform these tasks:
+Each project admin can do these tasks:
 * Invite others to join the project
 * Accept or decline when others request to join the project
 * Promote members to admins